-When to See a Pediatrician About Your Child's Allergies
+Your Child’s Allergies: When to See a Pediatrician

-Sometimes kids' allergy symptoms are mild and short-term enough to handle at home.
+Sometimes, kids' allergy symptoms are mild enough to handle at home.
 But when they become serious or frequent, it’s time to see a pediatrician.

-Eczema symptoms, including a very itchy red rash that usually starts in babies, frequent scratching, and thickened scaly patches on the skin
+, including a very itchy red rash that usually starts in babies, scratching a lot, and thicken, scaly patches on the skin.

-Allergy symptoms after eating a specific food.
-These could be skin rashes and swelling, wheezing, upset stomach, paleness, and lightheadedness
+after eating a specific food.
+These could be skin rashes and swelling, wheezing, an upset stomach, paleness, and lightheadedness.

-Allergies that keep your child from enjoying playtime or getting a good night’s sleep
+that keep your child from enjoying playtime or getting a good night’s sleep.

 In many cases, your child’s pediatrician can diagnose and treat allergies.
 The doctor may offer: